IbrahimAl-Bari/IbrahimAl-Bari/README.md

 # Hi there , I'm Ibrahim Al-Bari

 ## About Me
-I'm a **Frontend Developer** passionate about building interactive web experiences.
+I'm a **Full-Stack Web Developer** passionate about building interactive web experiences.
 I work with **JavaScript, React, Next.js, Three.js ,GSAP**, and also know **HTML, CSS, and Tailwind.

  I’m a coder with big dreams and a high hope in mastering web development.